 That doesn’t mean traditional planks aren’t effective.
-They just may not be as good as activating the core as this type of plank.
+They just may not be as good at activating the core muscles as this type of plank.
 The traditional plank is still great for our shoulders and arms!

-Head’s up that this is an advanced move so if you’re concerned about abdominal wall separation, consider talking to a pelvic floor therapist before trying moves like this.
+Heads up that this is an advanced move so if you’re concerned about abdominal separation or diastasis recti, consider talking to a pelvic floor therapist before trying moves like this.
 There may be specific core exercises to avoid or focus on to heal your abdominal wall.

 Bring yourself into a traditional plank position.
 From there, walk your feet back and bring your elbows out further in front of you.
 Essentially, you’re simply lengthening a traditional plank.
 From here, tilt your pelvis forward to simulate a crunching move.
 Hold this pelvic tilt for the duration of your plank.

 Final Thoughts on Postpartum Exercise